henrikedin/mongo/src/mongo/logv2/README.md

 # Log System Overview

 The new log system adds capability to produce structured logs in the [Relaxed Extended JSON 2.0.0](https://github.com/mongodb/specifications/blob/master/source/extended-json.rst) format.
-The new API requires names to be given to variables, forming field names for the variables in structured JSON logs.
-Named variables are called attributes in the log system.
-Human readable log messages are built with a [libfmt](https://fmt.dev/6.1.1/index.html) inspired API, where attributes are inserted using replacement fields instead of being streamed together using the streaming operator `<<`.
+The new API requires names to be given to variables, called attributes in the log system, forming field names for the variables in structured JSON logs.

 # Style guide